modxorg/Docs/en/getting-started/user-management/passwordless-login.md

 ![](passwordless-email.png)

 ### Configure link expiration

 You can configure the expiration time of the login link via the system setting `passwordless_expiration`.
 By default it is set to 3600 seconds, which should be way enough for everyone to login.
+If you are paranoid, you can easily set it to a lower value, e.g. 600 to allow usage of the link only for 10 minutes.
+The validity period will also be shown in the email itself.

+### Additional notes

+Be aware that there will be _no error message_ if you enter an unknown email address during login.
+This is a well-known and intended behavior to prevent user-enumeration attempts.
+You can configure the expiration time of the login link via the system setting `passwordless_expiration`.
+By default it is set to 3600 seconds, which should be way enough for everyone to login.
 If you are paranoid,